pelo-tech/custom-powerzone/README.md

 I created this quick prototype help me do a custom 'Just ride' in order to draw a Hanuka Menorah and Xmas tree on a 30 minute PZ-inspired ride.
 I simply casted this page from my laptop to the TV and played a spotify playlist.

-You can easily use this page from the prototype at https://output.jsbin.com/xabucot/quiet or modify this code for your own PZ rides.
+You can easily [launch this page from GitHub directly](https://pelo-tech.github.io/custom-powerzone/) or modify this code for your own PZ rides.

 Screenshots below of the tool and the ride chart built into it at the moment.